 Provided by computer technicians working from our network of Hubs, this support is built into the sales contract signed by each school with technical backup ranging from 6 to 36 months.

-At the end of their useful lives, computers are returned to the Hubs and replaced with a comparable machine.
+At the end of their useful lives, computers are returned to the Hubs.
 Obsolete equipment is then recycled by one of our accredited recycling partners.